On the Benefits of Inducing Local Lipschitzness for Robust Generative Adversarial Imitation Learning: Related Work

-It is important to understand the implications of the inequality \eqref{ineq:to-be-proved-inequality-theorem-multi} of Theorem.~\ref{theorem:required-condition-stochastic-multi}.
-This inequality provide a sufficient condition for the Lipschitzness of the optimal Q-function.
+then, it holds that $\norm{\nabla_{s_t} Q^*(s_t, a_t)}_F \leq \sqrt{N} \, L \sum_{k=0}^\infty (\gamma \, C)^k.$ \end{theorem} It is important to understand the implications of the inequality \eqref{ineq:to-be-proved-inequality-theorem-multi} of Theorem.~\ref{theorem:required-condition-stochastic-multi}.
+This inequality provides a sufficient condition for the Lipschitzness of the optimal Q-function with respect to the state dimensions.
 In simple words, inequality \eqref{ineq:to-be-proved-inequality-theorem-multi} holds for a specific $i$, if the change in the expected value of the reward at time step $t+k$ is comparable for the following two cases: when we perturb the $i\ts{th}$ dimension of the state at time $t$ and when we perturb the $i\ts{th}$ dimension of the state at time $t+1$.
 The optimal Q-function at any state-action pair is the expected value of the sum of the future discounted rewards when the agent follows the optimal policy starting from that state-action pair.
 Hence, for the gradient of the Q-function to be bounded, the gradient of the reward at a future time with respect to the current state needs to be bounded, and \eqref{ineq:to-be-proved-inequality-theorem-multi} ensures that this condition is met.
-In the Appendix, we provide a simplified version of Theorem.~\ref{theorem:required-condition-stochastic-multi} for the case of deterministic dynamics with a more explicit condition on the dynamics.
+In the full version available at \cite{memarian2023robust}, we provide a simplified version of Theorem.~\ref{theorem:required-condition-stochastic-multi} for the special case of deterministic dynamics with a more explicit condition on the dynamics.